Well-being

 My ______ is too fat/thin.

-Alternative: My body is just as it needs to be right now and I am evolving.
+Alternative: My body is just as it needs to be now, and I am evolving.

 Alternative: I choose my relationship with my body and nurture myself with love.